strapi/strapi-docs/files/configuration.md

   ```

 Notes:
+- You don't need to specify a `host` in a `production` environment.
 - When no port is configured or set, Strapi will look for the `process.env.PORT`
   value.
 If no port specified, the port will be `1337`.